It’s not easy to dominate a game when opponents have the same style, so it comes down to who executes better to decide a winner.

 The Demons made only one field goal in the third quarter while Maize made four of its eight shots to cut the margin to 28-26 going into the final stanza.
 Maize got the game as close as 30-29 early in the final quarter, but Dodge City went on its run to pull away to seal the victory.

-Dodge City will face Garden City in a sub-state final game Friday night at The New Garden.
+Page 2 of 2 - Dodge City will face Garden City in a sub-state final game Friday night at The New Garden.
 The Buffaloes beat Wichita South in another first-round contest.

 “We’ve met a lot ofchallenges this season,” Hamilton said.
 “I believe our kids will show up Friday night.